 Exhibit 4Percentage Price Declines in Five Deregulated U.S. Industries

-Source: Brookings Institution/Center for Market Processes, cited in Enron documents
+Source: Brookings Institution/Center for Market Processes, cited in Enron documents.

 Exhibit 5

+Source: Enron.

 Exhibit 6Tales of Enron Intrapreneurs

 David Cox, age 36, started the 1990s working as a graphics clerk at Enron and, among other things, helping Jeff Skilling prepare materials for his presentations.
 Cox persuaded Skilling to outsource Enron’s graphics needs to a small company, which he (along with 25 other Enron employees) left to join and, eventually, buy.
 But Cox’s business, which offered buyers long-term service contracts at fixed prices, was hurt in 1995 by a surge in paper prices.
 This got him thinking about ways to offer paper users predictable prices.
 He managed to get two big newspaper chains interested in the idea of signing long-term contracts with a financial partner, who would make up the difference if the prices they had to pay their suppliers were higher than contracted for, and would pocket the difference if the actual prices ended up being lower.
 He then called on Skilling, who invited him back to set up and run this new paper trading business at Enron.